madhank93/learn-k8s-ckad/README.md

 Job used to run a finite task.
 It will create one or more Pods and performs a given task.
 Once the task is completed successfully, pod will be exited.
 Jobs are useful for large computation and batch-oriented tasks.
 It supports parallel execution of Pods.

+A Job should not restart a pod when it has been terminated successfully.
+Either `Never` or `OnFailure` should be used in the `restartPolicy`.

   </p>

 </details>